-Mercer's Conflicts Management Policy
+Conflicts Management Policy

-The purpose of this Policy is to ensure that Mercer NZ maintains effective systems, controls and procedures to identify and manage conflicts in accordance with our stated principles and to provide for appropriate oversight of conflicts and their management.
+Mercer has a Conflicts Management Policy to ensure that Mercer maintains effective systems, controls and procedures to identify and manage conflicts in accordance with our stated principles and to provide for appropriate oversight of conflicts and their management.

-This enables Mercer NZ to manage the business effectively whilst also meeting customer and other stakeholder expectations; adhering to regulatory requirements; and operating in accordance with the MMC Code of Conduct.
+This enables Mercer to manage the business effectively whilst also meeting customer and other stakeholder expectations; adhering to regulatory requirements; and operating in accordance with the Marsh McLennan Code of Conduct.